MarkLai0317/Distributed_System/README.md

     select * from Customer;
     ```

-    If there is something in your screen, then you are sucessful.
+    If there is something in your screen, then mysql is successfully installed.